kevinolega/callcentertrainingtips/6wel/sales-module.md

 It takes time to develop.

-When you become fairly good it becomes extremely valuable.
+When you become fairly good sales skills becomes extremely valuable.

 There is no shame in failing as you learn sales.